Today we’re profiling Samling Artist mezzo-soprano Maria Ostroukhova.

 Outside of the world of music, Maria loves horse riding and also crafts such as crochet and embroidery.

-You can read much more about Maria on her website here, or read this Bachtrack interview with her earlier this year at the London Handel Festival vocal competition, where she took second place, receiving the Michael Oliver Prize.
+You can read much more about Maria here, or read this Bachtrack interview with her earlier this year at the London Handel Festival vocal competition, where she took second place, receiving the Michael Oliver Prize.

 Samling’s public Masterclass and Concert takes place this Saturday 28 November, led by internationally-renowned soprano Joan Rodgers and pianist Malcolm Martineau, as well as David Gowland, Artistic Director of the Royal Opera’s Jette Parker Young Artists Programme, and Broadway theatre and opera director Tim Carroll.